 "Oh my dear, no need to be so formal.
 I am still your childhood friend, Nealy, no matter what my current title is.
 Aaaand we are fellow knights now!
 We should celebrate!"
 Cornelius brushed her cheek with a hand.

 Eh?
-They were awfully close to be just childhood friends.
-As I watch Eryn continue talking with…Mr. Corny Rich Guy, a glimmer of jealousy started to develop.
+They were awfully close to be ‘just’ childhood friends.
+As I watched Eryn continue talking with…Mr. Corny Rich Guy, a glimmer of jealousy started to develop.
 Yet at the same time, his mannerisms threw me off.
 As I listened to them chat for a bit, I learned a little more about the 2 newcomers.

-Cornelius von Reichenstein – Having been a magic knight for 2 years, he quickly distinguished himself with his powerful Ice magic that could ensnare the toughest of monsters.
+Cornelius von Reichenstein – Having been a magic knight for 2 years, he quickly distinguished himself with his powerful ice magic that could ensnare the toughest of monsters.
 His family and Eryn's were close, being neighbors.
 Recently, he became the new lord of his domain due to overwhelming popularity with the domain's inhabitants.
-As an Earl, he has significant influence overall in the kingdom of Sistina.
+As an Earl, he had significant influence overall in the kingdom of Sistina.

 "We should be celebrating your succession as lord of Reichenstein instead.
 You're becoming known as a rising star amongst our generation to lead the kingdom."

 Looks.
 Title.
 Fame.
 A childhood friend.
 This was becoming the recipe for an overpowered main character.
-It feels weird to even be standing near a guy like him.
+It felt weird to even be standing near a guy like him.

 "Speaking of which, why is your familiar dressed as a chef?"
 Mr. Corny pointed at me.

 "Because he is a chef?
 At this point, he's not very useful in a battle."